top of page

 Planning Your Wedding Ceremony with live Music

 You said, "yes", and suddenly, you are an event planner!
-Even if you hire a professional coordinator, there are many decisions that you want to make yourself.
+Even if you hire a professional coordinator, there are many decisions that you will want to make yourself.
 Music is one of the parts of a wedding that you may have thought about for a long time, or like some people, you may have never thought about wedding music at all.

 Our first bit of advice is that you don't have to pick every tune.
 Focus first on the biggie, the procession of the bride.
 Some people start there and leave the rest to us.
 What is that one song or classical piece that you always envisioned for your entrance?
 Many people want to pick the bridal party processional and the recessional as well.
-Some stop there and leave all the seating music and cocktail hour to us.
+Some stop there and leave all the seating music and cocktail hour choices to us.
 On the other hand, some people get very specific with the seating and cocktail hour tunes by taking the time to choose everything.
 Others just give a general instruction to play a certain style.

 You can pick everything, or just some pieces, and leave the rest to us.

 We are happy to consult with you on your music choices.
 We usually do this via email or a phone call.
 We are also happy to meet with you in person to help work out the details.
-About 30 days before your event we like to complete your list with you.
+About 30 days before your event, we like to complete your list with you.

-CLASSICAL - "Spring" by Vivaldi, "Brandenburg Concerto No. 3," by Bach, "Jesu Joy" by Bach, "Eine Kleine Nacht Musik" by Mozart, "Ode to Joy" by Beethoven
+CLASSICAL - "Spring" by Vivaldi, "Brandenburg Concerto No. 3," by Bach, "Jesu Joy" by Bach, "Eine Kleine Nachtmusik" by Mozart, "Ode to Joy" by Beethoven.

 POP MUSIC - "Best Day of My Life" by American Authors, Marry You by Bruno Mars, "Viva la Vida by Coldplay, "Here Comes the Sun" by The Beatles